 WHEN TO TRAVEL

-Zambia is an intriguing destination to visit in green and dry season as both offer totally different experiences.
+Zambia is an intriguing destination to visit in green and dry season as both offer totally varied experiences.
 If you are a lover of birdlife and photography then green season is definitely for you.

 January to March